 We’ve been standing up for car accident victims like you for more than 50 years.

 Don’t hesitate to contact our law office in New Port Richey, Florida if you wish to learn more about how we can help, call us at (727) 815-8442 for a free consultation today.

-How Our Experienced Tampa Personal Injury Lawyers Can Help With Your Distracted Driving Accident Claim
+How Can an Experienced New Port Richey Personal Injury Lawyer Help With My Distracted Driving Accident Case?

-- Counter any arguments that you were also to blame for causing the crash
+- Work tirelessly to limit the success of any claims that you were partly responsible for the crash

 What is Distracted Driving?

-- Turn to tend to a child in the back seat
+- Turning to look at a child in the back seat

 - Thinking about something that happened at work